matrixji/fdxx/README.md

 # fdxx
-A C++ server application framework, handling everything(socket, file, timer, signal) like a fd.
+A generic C++ application framework, handling everything(socket, file, timer, signal) like a fd.